-Balloon Procedure with FinESS and XprESS
+Balloon Procedure with XprESS from Entellus, and Relieva from Acclarent

-FinESS and XprESS balloon sinus surgeries are a new type of minimally-invasive, office-based procedure that, when performed by trained ENT surgeons, can instantaneously and effectively unblock nasal sinuses.
+Balloon sinus surgeries are a new type of minimally-invasive, office-based procedure that, when performed by trained ENT surgeons, can instantaneously and effectively unblock nasal sinuses.
 If you have been diagnosed with recurrent acute or chronic sinusitis and/or sleep apnea that has not responded to medication and want a treatment option that is safe, immediate, effective, and less invasive than traditional sinus surgery, balloon sinus surgery may be a good option to consider.

 Balloon surgery involves inserting a small plastic balloon into the sinuses in order to drain them, and then removing the balloon.
 Unlike traditional surgery, it requires no cutting and no removal of any bone or tissue from the nose or sinuses.
 It also generally has a faster recovery rate and can be performed either under local anesthesia with or without sedation, either in the office or in the hospital.
 Balloon-assisted sinus surgery is FDA-approved and has safely helped hundreds of thousands of patients with their sinusitis symptoms.